Growing Local Economies

 How to apply

 Applying for the Growing Local Economies fund is a two-step process.

-Applicants are required to contact the Office of Regional Development to check if their proposed project is eligible.
+Applicants are required to contact the Department of Premier and Cabinet Regional team to check if their proposed project is eligible.

 Once the eligibility has been assessed, successful applicants will progress to the next stage, where they will have to submit a business case.
 The NSW Government can provide guidance on business case development.